Athens-Paros Ferry Essentials

 There are daily ferries from Athens to Paros year-round, with frequency increasing in the summer months.
 The length of the ride varies depending on the type of boat you choose and how many stops are along the way.
 High-speed catamaran ferries can reach Paros from Athens in around 3 hours.
 Larger, Blue Star ferries usually take around 5 hours.
 If you can spare the extra hour or two, I recommend taking the Blue Star; its large size makes it more stable in rocky seas, and you’ll be able to walk around on the outside decks to take in the sea view and air.
 (Catamarans require all passengers to stay inside.)
 Ferry tickets from Athens to Paros cost €20 to €110, depending on the type of ferry and class of ticket.

 Piraeus is the closest port to the Athens city center and is easily reached via metro or taxi.
 If you will be spending any time in Athens before sailing to Paros, this is the port you should choose.
-Piraeus is also the largest and busiest port in Greece, so be sure to allow ample time to collect your tickets and get to your ferry.
+Piraeus is also the largest and busiest port in Greece, so be sure to allow ample time to get to your ferry.

 Example Athens to Paros Ferry Schedule